 The city has posted a number of informative permanent signs located at some of the highlights downtown and these are interesting reads.
 Note that Lonely Planet has published a free pocket guide for downtown Los Angeles which you can pick up in front of the Grammy Museum.

 Regarding parking, LA’s downtown is somewhat interesting in that there are a number of open air ground parking lots (rather than massive parking garages you would normally find in cities of this size).
 Parking is always cheaper on the weekends, dramatically so in some cases.

 Angels Flight is located on the back (south side) of Bunker Hill just off of Hill Street next to the small park in this area.
-This is an extremely short funicular.
+This is an extremely short funicular (298 feet to be exact).
 This funicular was rebuilt in its current location about 1/2 block from where it originally was located.

 The Saga of Angels Flight: The original Angels Flight opened in 1901 and closed in 1969 – a victim of area redevelopment.
 It reopened in 1996 but after an accident closed from 2001 until reopening in March 2010.
-Now it is currently closed again.
-Much of the same equipment that was put into storage after the first closing is used in its new location.
+It currently closed until August 2017.
+Open / closed – that is the theme of Angels Flight over the years.
+However, as of our latest update it is currently open.

-The cost of a one way ticket was most recently merely 25 cents.
+The cost of a one way ticket is most recently $1.
 Visit: www.angelsflight.org

 City Hall – This impressive timeless looking building was completed in 1928 and is home to the Mayor’s office as well as the City Council offices.
 The public observatory is located on the 27th floor (M-F).
 To get here requires taking 3 elevators (after going through security and getting a name tag); the first one to the 22nd floor, the 2nd to the 26th floor and then a short stop up one floor.